kubernetes/website/docs/user-guide/persistent-volumes/index.md

 ### Provisioning

+There are two ways PVs may be provisioned: statically or dynamically.

+#### Static
-A cluster administrator will create a number of PVs.
+A cluster administrator creates a number of PVs.
 They carry the details of the real storage which is available for use by cluster users.
 They exist in the Kubernetes API and are available for consumption.

+#### Dynamic
+A cluster administrator creates a number of `StorageClasses`.
+They describe "classes" of PVs that cluster users may request.
+They contain the information that the cluster needs in order to dynamically create PVs in response to user requests.

+A user creates a `PersistentVolumeClaim` that requests one of the `StorageClasses` the administrator created.
+A PV that exactly matches the requests of the PVC is automatically created specially for the user's PVC using the information contained in the requested `StorageClass`.

+Claims that request the class `""` effectively disable dynamic provisioning for themselves.

 ### Binding

-A user creates a `PersistentVolumeClaim` with a specific amount of storage requested and with certain access modes.
+A user creates, or has already created in the case of dynamic provisioning, a `PersistentVolumeClaim` with a specific amount of storage requested and with certain access modes.
 A control loop in the master watches for new PVCs, finds a matching PV (if possible), and binds them together.
-The user will always get at least what they asked for, but the volume may be in excess of what was requested.
+If a PV was dynamically provisioned for a new PVC, the loop will always bind that PV to the PVC.
+Otherwise, the user will always get at least what they asked for, but the volume may be in excess of what was requested.
 Once bound, `PersistentVolumeClaim` binds are exclusive, regardless of the mode used to bind them.

 Claims will remain unbound indefinitely if a matching volume does not exist.
 Claims will be bound as matching volumes become available.
 For example, a cluster provisioned with many 50Gi PVs would not match a PVC requesting 100Gi.
 The PVC can be bound when a 100Gi PV is added to the cluster.